-*Initial survey year for this report covers all those attending the law school who completed the curriculum required to earn J.D. degree in 2013, whether or not they actually graduated in that calendar year.
+*Initial surveys year for this report covers all those attending the law school who completed the curriculum required to earn J.D. degree in 2013, 2014, and 2015, whether or not they actually graduated in that calendar year.

 (8) California Bar Examination (CBX) Passage Data

 a) Reporting period (five years): January 1, 2013 - December 31, 2017;

 b) Number of qualified graduates during the reporting period:

 | (1) Who took the CBX at least once during the reporting period: